justinmahar/react-html-props/README.md

 > `DivProps` is equivalent to `React.DetailedHTMLProps<React.HTMLAttributes<HTMLDivElement>, HTMLDivElement>`

-## Unpacking Children
+## Unpacking Attributes

-We can use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) to unpack `children` from the rest of an element's props.
+We can use [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring) and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to unpack attributes, such as `children`, from the rest of an element's props.

 Using `div` as an example again: